jdemello/valetr/README.md

 # valetr

-`valetr` provides an interface to the [Bank of Canada’s Valet API](https://www.bankofcanada.ca/valet/docs) —read the API’s [terms and condtions](https://www.bankofcanada.ca/terms/).
+`valetr` provides an interface to the [Bank of Canada’s ‘Valet’ API](https://www.bankofcanada.ca/valet/docs) —read the API’s [terms and condtions](https://www.bankofcanada.ca/terms/).
 Some of the data available include key monetary policy variables —i.e. Total CPI and M aggregates.

-Valet also provides a route to Foreign Exchange Rates in RSS.
+‘Valet’ also provides a route to Foreign Exchange Rates in RSS.
 This route returns the **most recent** foreign exchange rate —one observation only.
 This functionality is not included in `valetr`.

 ## Retrieve key monetary policy variables

-The Valet API houses key monetary policy variables series.
+The ‘Valet’ API houses key monetary policy variables series.
 For instance, it is possible to extract the series for some measures of core
 inflation:

 ``` r